-- 2. Set both steering control levers in the park brake position. - 3.
-Start the engine and allow it to warm up to operating temperature. - 4.
-With the deck clutch switch down and the steering control levers in the park brake position, slowly rise off of the seat.
-The engine should continue to run. - With the deck clutch switch up and/or the steering control levers in the neutral position, slowly rise off of the seat.
-The engine should stop.
+- 1. Sit on the seat when testing the seat switch. - 2.
+Set both steering control levers in the park brake position - 3.
+Start the engine and allow it to warm up to operating temperature.

-6. If the engine fails to stop when:
+- 4. With the deck clutch switch down and the steering control levers in the park brake position, slowly rise off of the seat.
+The engine should continue to run. - 5.
+With the deck clutch switch up and/or the steering control levers in the neutral position, slowly rise off of the seat.
+The engine should stop. - 6.
+If the engine fails to stop when: - · the deck clutch switch is up, or - one or both of the steering control levers is in the up (out of neutral position), and

-- · the deck clutch switch is up, or - one or both of the steering control levers is in the up (out of neutral position), and - · the operator is off the seat, then - check the function of the seat switch.
+- · the operator is off the seat, then - check the function of the seat switch.
 Replace the seat switch if it is not operating properly (is not opening or closing) and if the cause can not be determined.